 The MRC reviews annually with the CEO the performance and compensation of all executives.
 The MRC recommends to the Board of Directors the approval of the salary levels, short-term incentive payments and the entitlement and participation of all executives in long-term incentive plans.
 The MRC utilizes external compensation consultants, benchmarking data and input from management.

 External Consultants

-Eckler Partners Limited ("Eckler") has provided retirement, pension communication and investment consulting services to the Corporation.
+Eckler Partners Limited ("Eckler") has provided retirement, pension communication and investment consulting services to the Corporation and Mercer has provided compensation consulting services to the Corporation for the fiscal year 2011.

 Benchmarking